devraulczr/Reliable.HttpClient/docs/configuration.md

 # Configuration Reference

-Complete reference for all configuration options in HttpClient.Resilience.
+Complete reference for all configuration options in Reliable.HttpClient.

 ## Overview

-HttpClient.Resilience provides sensible defaults that work well for most scenarios.
+Reliable.HttpClient provides sensible defaults that work well for most scenarios.
 You only need to configure options that differ from these defaults.

 ## Main Configuration Class